MutassemAlsaifi/Burger-menu/README.md

 License
 This project is licensed under the MIT License, allowing you to freely use and distribute the code.
 Attribution is appreciated but not required.

-Dive into the code, explore the Front-End Burger Menu, and enjoy experimenting with modern front-end techniques!
-If you have any questions or suggestions, feel free to open an issue.
-Happy coding!